 Now, talking about JIRA, it uses a digital version of Kanban which comes with the basic board and paper interface but couples some additional features.
 Work items will still be written on cards and can be shuffled by the drag and drop method.
-However, you are free to add additional information on that according to your requirements such as source code, links, attachments, screen captures, etc. Apart from this, JIRA Kanban Boards also provide you a facility of sharing your work board online with your remote team members.
+However, you are free to add additional information on that according to your requirements such as source code, links, attachments, screen captures, etc. Apart from this, JIRA Kanban Boards also provide you a facility for sharing your work board online with your remote team members.

 Creating a Kanban in JIRA is as easy as opening a new window in your system.
 To create a new Kanban, you can simply follow the below-mentioned steps which will lead you in the right direction without any hurdle: